veeral-patel/how-to-secure-anything/README.md

 - [gvisor](https://github.com/google/gvisor)
 - [sandy](https://github.com/hobochild/sandy)

+### Logging/auditing

+To me, logging is the act of collecting event data, and auditing is looking for malicious activity in those events.
+The terms are used interchangeably, however.

+Logging is useful for deterrence (insiders especially are less likely to do bad things if they're being recorded), detection, and investigation.
+It can provide non-repudiation, or the inability of an attacker to deny their malicious activity.

+It's practiced in many fields from information security (think SIEMs) to healthcare (tracking who accesses someone's medical records).

 ### Obscurity

 Obscurity, not its own, does not count as security.
 However, it can be added on top of real security measures, to make attacks on you